tobenxe/twitter-digest/README.md

 ### 3) Schedule request to the function

 You can use any cron job service that allows HTTP basic authentication (most of them do).
-In the [tutorial]() I used https://cron-job.org.
+In the [tutorial](https://toberej.com/building-a-netlify-lambda-function-to-turn-twitter-lists-into-email-digests/) I used https://cron-job.org.
 You should specify a user and a password (should be the same as AUTH_USER and AUTH_PASS) to enable HTTP basic auth.

-If you are using some other method (maybe your own server/machine) to schedule the request, you need to set the Authorization header (remember to encode your 'username:password' string after 'Basic ' to base64!).
+If you are using some other method (maybe your own server/machine) to schedule the request, you need to set the Authorization header (remember to encode your 'user:password' string after 'Basic ' to base64!).

 ## Local Development

-Create a .env file in the root of the directory to store the environment variables then run the following in the command line:
+Create a .env file in the root of the directory to store the environment variables.
+Create a webpack.functions.js like the one [here] (https://github.com/netlify/netlify-lambda/issues/118) Run the following commands
 ```
 npm install
 npm run start:lambda //to test locally